+35725368683

 Tax

-Cyprus has no inheritance, estate, or gift tax.
+Cyprus does not impose inheritance, estate, or gift tax.

 Read more about Cyprus taxation system.